 Your mother-in-law hates coffee?
 No matter.
 Buy her an espresso maker anyway.
 Get the deluxe version equipped with steamer and grinder.
 It’ll take up lots of counter space and you can use it when you visit.
 Heck, buy her two!

 If you really want to yank the chain of the minimalist in your life, buy knick knack gifts.
 These small shelf stuffers fit any budget.
-You can get a $1 replica of the Statue of Liberty.
+You can get a $10 Statue of Liberty figurine.
 Inexpensive gifts not your style?
-Consider the pricey gem-studded Hello Kitty figurine for $163,000.00. (image from boredbored.com)
+Consider Everyday Objects‘ bone china replicas of a paper cups for only $100 per set.

 Arcade-Style Video Games

-Who needs Rock Band when you can go retro and deliver a full size, 300-pound Ms. Pac-man to an eager child or adult?
-Cram it into the living room of a tiny studio appartment for easy entertainment.
+Who needs smart phone apps when you can go retro and deliver a full size, 275-pound, 1981 replica Ms. Pac-man arcade game to an eager child or adult?
+Cram it into the living room of a tiny studio apartment for easy entertainment.
 A fun and educational experience on the history of video games can be had by all.

 Who says you can’t impose your own artistic tastes onto others?
 Let’s face it, some people in your life need your artful guidance.
 At big box stores, garage sales, or art galleries, look for bizarre sculptures, abstract paintings, or anything that would leave the recipient asking: “What is it?”

 A Pile of Boulders

 For your suburbia-dwelling friends, don’t forget the garden.
 Call your local rock quarry and have a truck dump off a pile of rocks on your friend’s driveway.
 They’ll have hours of fun trying to pick up the boulders, one-by-one, and finding the perfect garden spot for each to occupy.